SameerBramhecha/SameerBramhecha/README.md

 <br>
  <i> I'm a Third Year student currently pursuing a Bachelor's Degree in Computer Engineering at the Pune Institute of Computer Technology.
  I'm an open minded person and love to connect & interact with people.
- I’m currently exploring Cyber Security.
+ I’m currently exploring Data Structures and Algorithms.

  Apart from my studies, I love playing cricket, watching movies & listening to music.</i>